 Mistake #2: Not Writing Quality Content with Affiliate Links

-Remember how I said a lot of people create quality content on their blogs for a long time without even thinking about monetizing?
+Remember how I said a lot of people create quality content on their popular blogs for a long time without even thinking about monetizing?
 Well, they’re also missing out on great affiliate income.
-If you have written a great article that is getting lots of traffic, you should have some affiliate links in it.
+If you have started writing or written a great article that is getting lots of traffic, you should have some affiliate links in it.

-If you’re curious about what affiliate links are, they are pretty links that have your unique tracking code in it.
-When someone purchases a product using your link, you get paid a commission.
+If you’re curious about what affiliate links are, they are links that have your unique tracking code in them provided by companies that have an affiliate program.
+When someone purchases a products and services using your link, you get paid a commission.
 Commissions can range from a couple of dollars to 50% of the sale.
 And the best part about affiliate income is that you do the work one time (when you write the article) and then you just watch the money flow in.

 Another great thing about affiliate income is that you don’t need a lot of traffic to make good money.
 All you need are people who are reading your content and then clicking through to your links to buy because you did such a good job explaining why they should.
 This is a great way to make passive income on your blog, but it does take a certain amount of skill!